sachajw/aiops-k8s-mcp-server/README.md

 #### 5. `getPodsLogs`

-Retrieves the logs of a specific pod in the Kubernetes cluster.
+Retrieves the logs of a specific pod.

 **Parameters:**
-- `Name` (string, required): The name of the pod to get logs from.
+- `Name` (string, required): The name of the pod.
-- `namespace` (string): The namespace of the pod (if it's a namespaced resource).
+- `namespace` (string, required): The namespace of the pod.
+- `containerName` (string, optional): The specific container name within the pod.
+If omitted:
+    - If the pod has one container, its logs are fetched.
+    - If the pod has multiple containers, logs from all containers are fetched and concatenated.

 **Example:**
 ```json